notvolks/SulfurAI-1.3/README.md

 >
  `Run SulfurAI.bat`

-> _Note: there is a 50 character limit and special characters will be removed._
+> _Note: there is a character limit and special characters will be removed.
+Change this in the settings._

 ## 🔨 How is Sulfur trained 🔨

-> _The current model uses the sulfax architecture, splitting data across 2 sets and further dividing the data with an 80/20 ratio._
+> _The current model uses the sulfax architecture, splitting data across 4 sets and further dividing the data with an 80/20 [labelled/un-labelled] ratio._
 ```
 Data is labelled with 3 parameters:
  <input,accuracy,predicted device>